-Their quest to find Lightning had been a long road; filled with its highs and its lows.
+Their quest to find Lightning had been a long road, filled with its highs and its lows.
 They had done so much together, things Serah was sure she would never forget in this lifetime or the next.
 But it was only a matter of time before they would draw near to the end of their journey, and finally, they did…or so they thought.

 Within the gate they restored in Academia, they saw Valhalla, the place in which Lightning was waiting.
-Prepared for their final confrontation with Caius, they had said their goodbyes to Hope and Alyssa, and allowed themselves to be absorbed into the gate.
+Prepared for their final confrontation with Caius, they had said their farewells to Hope and Alyssa, and allowed themselves to be absorbed into the gate.

 Serah remembered her first trip through the Historia Crux, how amazed she was by those magical crossroads both she, Noel and Mog levitated in, as if caught in the coils of a wind tunnel.
 Even though was no wind of such to hold them up, it was a strange feeling every time, as if they were flying without the need of wings.
 That excitement steadily worn down over Serah's many revisits there, that it became second nature to her.
 Even so, her and Noel couldn't resist the temptation of giving a twirl in the pathways they floated in every once and awhile.
-This time around however, they were more mind set on their quest than that of the thrills of defying gravity, believing that a battle would be awaiting the trio once they reached the other side.
+This time around however, they were more mindset on their quest than that of the thrills of defying gravity, believing that a battle would be awaiting the trio once they reached the other side.

 "Need some assistance Milady?"

 The fact Noel found her clumsiness amusing embarrassed Serah.
-She wanted be courageous like Lightning, but her lack in balance made a mockery of her, that on every tumble, Serah would have to pat herself off and quickly march ahead, before Noel could see the faint glow on her cheeks from embarrassment.
+She wanted be courageous like Lightning, but her lack in balance made a mockery of herself, that on every tumble, Serah would have to pat herself off and quickly march ahead, before Noel could see the faint glow on her cheeks from embarrassment.